 Methodology

-How DataStreak Works: Dante's Five Pillars
+How DataStreak Works: Dante's Six Edge Pillars

 DataStreak doesn't produce picks.
-It surfaces quantified edges — points where a player's measured performance diverges from what the sportsbook line implies — using five independent data signals evaluated simultaneously for every tracked prop across 7 leagues.
+It surfaces quantified edges — points where a player's measured performance diverges from what the sportsbook line implies — using six independent data signals evaluated simultaneously for every tracked prop across 7 leagues.

-What Are the Five Pillars?
+What Are the Six Edge Pillars?

 Pillar 1